ThomasAribart/dev-to-articles/blog-posts/write-type-safe-s3-select-queries-with-kysely/write-type-safe-s3-select-queries-with-kysely.md

 canonical_url:
 ---

-# Write type-safe S3 Select queries with Kysely

-S3 Select is an Amazon S3 feature that enables [retrieving subsets of a S3 object content via SQL expressions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-glacier-select-sql-reference-select.html).
+S3 Select is an Amazon S3 feature that enables [retrieving subsets of S3 Objects content via SQL expressions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-glacier-select-sql-reference-select.html).
 You can use clauses like SELECT and WHERE to fetch data from CSVs, JSONs, or Apache Parquet files, even if they are compressed with GZIP and/or server-side encrypted.

 S3 Select is simple to use, [cost-effective](https://aws.amazon.com/s3/pricing/) and can [drastically improve the performances of your application](https://aws.amazon.com/fr/blogs/storage/run-queries-up-to-9x-faster-using-trino-with-amazon-s3-select-on-amazon-emr/) depending on your query.
 It is overall a great addition to the Serverless developer toolkit, particularly when:

-- You need to access a large amount of data (which would make it [unfit for other storage solutions like DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items))
+- You need to access a large amount of data (which would make it unfit for [other storage solutions like DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items))
 - You need to query and filter it in a complex and/or dynamic way
 - You don’t need to use a JOIN clause (as S3 Select can only query a single file) or to update a single record of the data (it is called S3 Select, not S3 Insert 🙂)